What Music Festivals Are Coming Back in 2021?

 Austin City Limits Music Festival

-ACL is back.
+ACL is the annual music festival held in Zilker Park in Austin, Texas.
 After a quiet year for the Texas capital, ACL organizers have announced the weekends of October 1-3 and 8-10 as the festival’s official dates.
 Considering that last year’s festival was turned into a virtual event, 2020 ticket holders qualify for this year’s tickets at 2019 prices after ticket prices rose from $250 to $280.

 2021 will also see the return of ILLfest to Austin.
 Any ticket purchased for last year’s event will be honored for the new September 17-18 dates.
 According to the event’s Instagram, refunds were offered last year and no further action is required for last year’s ticket holders as their entrance passes will be automatically applied for this year.